 - Best Dissertation on a Topic Relevant to Community Psychology (2000) Society of Community Research & Action, Division 27 of the American Psychological Association

-Kloos, B., & Johnson, R.W. (in press).
+Kloos, B., & Johnson, R.W.
+(2017).
 Prospects for Synergies and Symbiosis: Relationships between Community Psychology and Other Subdisciplines of Psychology.
 In M.A.
 Bond, C.B.
-Keys, & I. Serrano-García (Eds.), APA Handbook of community psychology: VOLUME I: Theoretical Foundations, Core Concepts, and Emerging Challenges.
-Washington, DC: American Psychological Association
+Keys, & I. Serrano-García (Eds.), APA Handbook of community psychology: VOLUME I: Theoretical Foundations, Core Concepts, and Emerging Challenges. (pp.169-188).
+Washington, DC: American Psychological Association.

 Castellow, J., Townley, G., & Kloos, B. (2015).
 Previous Homelessness as a Risk Factor for Recovery from Serious Mental Illnesses.
 Community Mental Health Journal, 51, 674-684.